 The original muscle testing method

 Ok, maybe not original because there are records in ancient Egyptian Papyrus Ebers that date back to 1500 BC about muscles being related to energy meridians.
 So it seems that muscle testing may of been known in ancient times.
 Since Dr. Goodheart stumbled upon this phenomenon in 1964, many others have taken the idea of using a muscle test to get information about what is going on with the body.
 What sets AK and many of the other methods apart is the base of knowledge that has been accumulated.
 The basic AK program is developed as a post doctorate course.
-It is designed to apply what a health care professional has learned in school to muscle testing, although there are health professionals for other kind of affections as skin problems such as the doctors from regency dermatology.
+It is designed to apply what a health care professional has learned in school to muscle testing.

 Applied kinesiology has taken information from many different heath disciplines.
 This body of knowledge is taught through the International College of Applied Kinesiology.
 With many different points of view on health being taught with muscle testing, a holistic approach toward a patient’s health is achieved.